-- 14 The basis for the present claim rest on the Respondents' use of an intrusive tracking scheme implemented through the use of mobile device Apps on Class Members' iPhones and iPads: - 14.1 Accordingly, when certain Apps, including but not limited to: Dictionary.com, Paper Toss, Bible App, Urban Spoon, Flixster, The Weather Channel, Textplus 4, Pimple Popper Lite, Pumpkin Maker, and Talking Tom Cat were downloaded and used by Class Members, the personal information was accessed, collected and transmitted to third parties and to the Apps themselves such as includes: fine (GPS) location information, network (e.g., 3G or WiFi), name of the device's operating system, operating system version, the amount of free storage space on iDevice, the carrier-assigned phone name (e.g., "John's phone"), iDevice model (e.g., iPhone 3GS), the phone's unique device identifier (UDID), the Class Members' age, gender, app ID and password for specific App accounts, the search term entered by the Class Member, time zone, language, postal code, the name of the app, the title of a particular app page viewed by the Class Member, the particular app activity engaged in (e.g., search, view), Class Members' particular media selection (e.g., song, video), the genre of media selected, and the performer in the Class Member's media selection: - 14.2 Reportedly, Apple has limited the availability of some device data in its iOS version 5.
-Even if so, millions of iDevice purchasers continue to use the prior version; - 14.3 Not only were Class Members' personal information transmitted to the above-named third parties and to the Apps, themselves, but all of Class Members' information listed above was transmitted "in the clear" (sometimes referred to as "plain text"), that is, without encryption; - 15 Apps are computer programs that users can download and install on their mobile computer devices, including iPhones and iPads.
-Class Members downloaded these Apps from an Apple-sponsored website as part of the use of their mobile devices.
-Apple claims to review each application before offering it to its users, purports to have implemented app privacy standards, and claims to have created strong privacy protections for its customers.
-However, Class Members have discovered that some of these Apps have been transmitting their personal, identifying information to advertising networks without obtaining their consent;
+- 14 The basis for the present claim rests on the Respondents' clandestine use of an intrusive tracking scheme implemented through the use of mobile device Apps on Class Members' iDevices (...); - 14.1 Accordingly, when certain Apps, including but not limited to: Dictionary.com, Paper Toss, Bible App, Urban Spoon, Flixster, The Weather Channel, Textplus 4, Pimple Popper Lite, Pumpkin Maker, and Talking Tom Cat were downloaded and used by Class Members, the personal information was accessed, collected and transmitted to third parties and to the Apps themselves such as includes: fine (GPS) location information, network (e.g., 3G or WiFi), name of the device's operating system, operating system version, the amount of free storage space on iDevice, the carrier-assigned phone name (e.g., "John's phone"), iDevice model (e.g., iPhone 3GS), the phone's unique device identifier (UDID), the Class Members' age, gender, app ID and password for specific App accounts, the search term entered by the Class Member, time zone, language, postal code, the name of the app, the title of a particular app page viewed by the Class Member, the particular app activity engaged in (e.g., search, view), Class Members' particular media selection (e.g., song, video), the genre of media selected, and the performer in the Class Member's media selection: - 14.2 Reportedly, Apple has limited the availability of some device data in its iOS version 5.
+Even if this is in fact true (...), millions of iDevice purchasers continue to use the prior version; - 14.3 Not only was (...)
+Class Members' personal information transmitted to the above-named third-parties and to the Apps themselves, but all of the Class Members' information listed above was transmitted "in the clear" (sometimes referred to as "plain text"), that is, without encryption;